grabermtw/Second-Floor-Smash/README.md

 # _Second Floor Smash_
 A _Super Smash Brothers_ clone using custom assets enabling a wider variety of characters and stages.
 It is a work-in-progress.

+Note that this currently requires a USB gamepad to play.
+Upon running the game, press any button on each gamepad to get a character selection hand and token for each player, and select your characters.
+Press the right bumper on the gamepad to change your character's skin.
+Press the start button to begin the game, and press the select button to return to the character selection screen.

 ## Adding your own character to _Second Floor Smash_
 #### One of the main goals of this project is to make it as easy as possible for anyone to add their own custom characters to the game.
 This will be a guide for the process I use to do so, from creation of the character model to inclusion in the game to updating the character selection screen.
 This guide assumes that you have a basic understanding of the Unity game engine, and that you have already cloned the repository.
 ### Part 1: Creating your character's model